 Truancy and Unexpected Absences

-A student becomes truant when she has missed any combination of 3 or more full-days of school, class periods, or is 30-minutes late to class without a valid excuse.
-If a student becomes habitually truant, he or she may be referred to the School Attndance Review Board (SARB).
+A student becomes truant when any combination of 3 or more full-days of school, class periods, or is 30-minutes tardy to class without a valid excuse.
+If a student becomes habitually truant, he or she may be referred to the School Attendance Review Board (SARB).
 For an in-depth look at our truancy flowchart, click here.
 For the Board Policy on truancy, click here.

 School Attendance Review Team (SART).

-When a student is absent or 30 minutes late to school/class on 4 separate occasions without a valid excuse, he or she may be referred to a SART meeting held at their school-site.
+When a student is absent to school/class on 4 separate occasions without a valid excuse, the student may be referred to a SART meeting held at their school-site.
 SART meetings are a team effort (parents included) to discover the source of the student's attendance issues, provide resources for the family, and build personal responsibility for the student to attend school.
 During the meeting, the student and parent(s) will be put on an attendance contract with the school.

 School Attendance Review Board (SARB).